VlahdimyrLB/Task-Manager/README.md

-# This is sample project in creating RESTful API in node/express.js
+This is sample backend project in creating RESTful API with node/express.js
-# Note: You need a MONGO URI
+Note: You need a MONGO URI